awsdocs/amazon-connect-admin-guide/doc_source/security_iam_awsmanpol.md

 }
 ```

-To allow an IAM user to create an instance, ensure that they have the permissions granted by the `AmazonConnect_FullAccess` policy\.
+To allow a user to create an instance, ensure that they have the permissions granted by the `AmazonConnect_FullAccess` policy\.

 When you use `AmazonConnect_FullAccess` policy, note the following:
 + The `iam:PutRolePolicy` allows the user who gets that policy to configure any resource in the account to work with the Amazon Connect instance\.
 Because it grants such broad permissions, only assign it when necessary\.
 Instead, create the service\-linked role with access to the necessary resources and let the user have access to pass the service\-linked role to Amazon Connect \(which is granted by the `AmazonConnect_FullAccess` policy\)\.